nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Target
       The goal of an operation, for example, programming a specific image on a device, compiling a specific set of files, or removing previously generated files.

+   Target Wake Time (TWT)
+      A function that allows an access point to define a specific time or set of times for individual devices to access the wireless network.
+      It is the mechanism that allows devices to negotiate when and how often they turn on and off, based on when they need to send and receive data.

+   Temporal Key Integrity Protocol (TKIP)
+      A security protocol used in the IEEE 802.11 wireless networking standard.

    Time to First Fix (TTFF)
       The time needed by a :term:`Global Navigation Satellite System (GNSS)` module to estimate its position.

+   Traffic Indication Map (TIM)
+      A field in the Wi-Fi access point's beacon frame containing information about which Wi-Fi stations have buffered data waiting for them.
+      This allows devices in power save mode to remain in a low-power state until they have data waiting for them.

    Transmission Control Protocol (TCP)
       A connection-oriented protocol that provides reliable transport.